sarvesh-kale/wordle_project/README.md

 ## WORDLE

-This is a simple wordle SOlving algorithm<br />
+This is a simple wordle Solving algorithm<br />
 There is a nice gui wrapped arounf it, Only build for linux systems <br />
 There is a dist folder inside which the wordle file having an icon is there, double clicking it will launch the program <br />
 for command line folks, there is a wordle.py which you can execute from the command line <br />